The Shafer Defense

 State of Georgia v.
 Donald J. Trump, David J. Shafer, et al.

-Among the many “targets” of their investigation was David Shafer, Chairman of the Georgia Republican Party and a Republican-nominated presidential elector during the 2020 election cycle.
+Among the hundreds of “targets” of their investigation was former State Senator David Shafer, Chairman of the Georgia Republican Party and a Republican-nominated presidential elector during the 2020 election cycle.

-Chairman Shafer joined President Trump as co-plaintiff in his lawsuit contesting the 2020 Presidential election.
-On the advice of legal counsel, Shafer cast a “contingent electoral ballot” for President Trump while the election contest was pending to preserve the President’s legal remedies in the event that he ultimately prevailed in the contest.
+Chairman Shafer, who had criticized Fulton County in its conduct of the election, joined President Trump as co-plaintiff in a lawsuit contesting its outcome.
+The lawsuit was pending on December 14, 2020 when the federal Electoral Count Act required the Presidential electors to meet and cast their votes for President and Vice President.
+On the advice of legal counsel, Shafer and the other Republican presidential electors cast “contingent electoral ballots” to preserve the President’s legal remedies in the event that he ultimately prevailed in the contest.

 Here are the case files.